Šar Mountains: Etymology

 In antiquity, the mountains were known as Scardus, Scodrus, or Scordus (το Σκάρδον ὂρος in Polybius and Ptolemy).
 It is considered of Indo-European origin (cf. skardús 'steep'), and has been compared to the toponym Scardona and to the tribal name Scordisci (with Scardus featuring the Illyrian vocalism /a/).

 The theory according to which the modern Sharr/Šar represents an evolution of the ancient name Scardus through Albanian sound changes is untenable on the basis of current historical-linguistic research.
-Sharr/Šar rather can be traced to sharrë meaning 'saw', denoting the jagged peaks and 'saw-toothed ridge', ultimately from sĕrra (also used in some Romance languages: cf. serra, sierra, 'steep mountain range').
+Sharr/Šar rather can be traced to sharrë meaning 'saw', denoting the jagged peaks and 'saw-toothed ridge'.
 In the early 16th century, it was recorded that the mountain was called "Catena Mundi" (Latin for "the chains of the world").

 Sometimes the range is called "Carska Planina" ("Tsar's Mountain"), as a reference to the capitals (Prizren and Skopje), courts (Nerodimlje, Pauni, Svrčin, etc.) and monasteries (monastery of the Holy Archangels) of the Serbian Empire located in the region.
 In the medieval period, Serbs called the mountain "Mlečni", because of the major milk production on the mountain and the vast herds of cattle, goats and sheep.
 In the golden bull issued by Emperor Dušan on 20 September 1349, he says: "I also bequest all of mine estates and areas around the Mlečni Mountain ("Milk Mountain"), the Durlev estates and all the metochions and all the wealth and treasure of that region".
 The bull is kept in the Dubrovnik Archive.